wdtaylor30/wdtaylor30.github.io/_pages/about.md

 <center><img src="../images/RBSI_2022.jpg" width="1000"/></center>

-*I had the honor of being a member of the [2022 American Political Science Association Ralph Bunche:w Summer Institute](https://www.apsanet.org/DIVERSITY/Ralph-Bunche-Summer-Institute/About-the-RBSI-Program) cohort.*
+*I had the honor of being a member of the [2022 American Political Science Association Ralph Bunche Summer Institute](https://www.apsanet.org/DIVERSITY/Ralph-Bunche-Summer-Institute/About-the-RBSI-Program) cohort.*

 I am a senior at the University of North Carolina at Chapel Hill.
 I'm working toward a Bachelor of Science in Computer Science and a Bachelor of Arts in Political Science.
 My primary areas of focus are criminal justice, privacy, and data science. <br> <br>